DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The investigation was about to reveal the deepest mechanics of existence itself.

+# Chapter 12: Consciousness Interface

-# Chapter 12: The Consciousness Interface
+### Chapter 12: The Consciousness Interface

 Sarah understood the game paradox—that conscious existence was both meaningful engagement and spacious freedom.
 But she still had a fundamental question: How exactly did consciousness interface with physical reality?
 What was the actual mechanism by which awareness operated through the brain and body?